Easy Fougasse Recipe

 Instructions

-2. Over the next two hours, perform a stretch and fold on the fougasse dough every 30 minutes.
+• Over the next hour and a half, perform three sets of stretches and folds on the dough around every 30 minutes.
 A stretch and fold is when one side of the dough is stretched and pulled over.
 The bowl is then turned, and this move is repeated on the following side.
 Continue stretching, folding, and turning the bowl until all sides have been folded.
 That is one set of stretches and folds.
 Cover the dough with a lid or clean dish towel in between folds.

-3. Tip the dough onto a well-floured work surface.
-Dust the top of the dough with flour and use your fingertips to gently press it out to make a square.
+• Tip the dough onto a well-floured work surface.
+Dust the top of the dough with flour and use your fingertips to press it out to make a square gently.

-4. Cut the dough in half using a dough scraper or sharp knife.
+• Use a dough scraper or sharp knife to cut the dough in half.
 Place each half on a piece of parchment paper.

-8. Bake one at a time in the preheated oven for around 12 minutes until deep golden brown.
+• Bake one fougasse at a time in the oven for around 12 minutes until deep golden brown.

-9. Mix olive oil with a few herbs.
-Brush the baked fougasse with this olive oil when it comes from the oven.
+• Brush the baked fougasse with the remaining olive oil when it's baked.
 Sprinkle with flaky salt.

 Notes